DMDcoin/Diamond/README.md

 ### Stake Using the Diamond-UI

 Visit the [Diamond-UI](https://ui.bit.diamonds/) and enter your public key.
-Follow the instructions to set up a pool with a staking amount between **10,000 and 50,000 tDMD**.
+Follow the instructions to set up a pool with a staking amount between **10,000 and 50,000 DMD

 For more details: [Diamond-UI Guide](https://github.com/DMDcoin/whitepaper/wiki/H.-Diamond-UI#h23-create-a-pool)